Home- School Visits- Argonaut Jr 2010- Submarine- Sailboat- Underwater ROV- Metal Working - About Us- Store

 CNC Foam Reliefs for Insulation and Decoration

 Our boat is to be a work boat and industrial by function, but its also our home and we want it to reflect our sense of beauty and comfort.
 The majority of the cruising boats we have seen follow a uniform decor guideline similar to homes in a homeowner community.
 We want something difference, which is part of the reason a junk sailboat appealed to us.
 We also have no fascination with any particular style or culture.
 Our little house and its decor is a blend of Columbian, Mexican, African and our boat will be a blend of the things we like as well.
 So the plan is to exploit our CNC table toward that end.
 We plan to spray the interior of the hull and pilot house with the traditional insulating foam, and then add in metal, wood or fiberglass fixtures.
 The fixtures will be trimmed with CNC cut foam.
 Any remaining wall spaces and all of the ceiling will be covered with CNC carved foam reliefs.
-To protect the surface of the foam, we'll coat it with epoxy or StyroSpray; www.industrialpolymers.com/styrospray.html.
+To protect the surface of the foam, we can coat it with epoxy, StyroSafe or StyroShield or StyroSpray 1000 from www.industrialpolymers.com Examples of StyroSpray It runs $120 for 2 gallons.
+Two coats on a 4x8 sheet will cost about $18.

 ShopBot Carving